 When you anticipate the need to take a Paid Family Leave, you should notify your supervisor and submit your request 30 days in advance.
 If the event requiring leave is not foreseeable, you must provide notice as soon as possible.

-Complete the forms to request the type of leave you need.
+Complete the below forms to request the type of leave you need.
 Be aware that each type of leave requires its own documentation.
 If your leave is to care for a family member, the family member must authorize the release of their personal health information, and their health care provider must certify that they require care.

 - Request for Leave to Bond with a Child